Sufiyan-dev/GBC_Blockchain_development_course/B.Advance-smart-contract/1.Lab-Assigments/E.Lab5/README.md

 ## Prerequisites

 - Metamask or a similar Ethereum wallet.
-- Ropsten ETH for gas (get from a faucet like [this one](https://faucet.ropsten.be/)).
+- Sepolia ETH for gas.
-- Chainlink tokens for fees.
+- Chainlink tokens for fees (get it from chainlink faucet).
 - [Remix IDE](https://remix.ethereum.org/) for deploying and interacting with the smart contract.

 ## Steps